ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 ![](/wiki/shared/news/2026-02-16-happy-chinese-new-year/crystal.png)

-Within the Chinese-speaking scene, [Crystal](https://osu.ppy.sh/users/1646397) is a symbol of resilience.
+Within the Chinese-speaking scene, ::Crystal::{ user-id=1646397 } is a symbol of resilience.
 A mainstay of the Chinese OWC roster since 2016, his decade-long consistency has made him a living legend for local players across multiple generations.

 <div class="news-chat-quote__text-container">